 What this means for you

-If you are in one of the 42 states with no active challenge, the practical answer is that Kalshi is available and legal for you today.
-Fund an account, trade, pay federal tax on your winnings as ordinary income (prediction-market winnings are taxed as short-term capital gains or ordinary income depending on structure — consult an accountant).
+If you are in one of the roughly 40 states with no active challenge, the practical answer is that Kalshi is available and legal for you today.
+Fund an account, trade, pay federal tax on your winnings as ordinary income (prediction-market winnings are taxed as short-term capital gains or ordinary income depending on structure, consult an accountant).
 If you are in a state with active litigation or enforcement, your access to sports-related contracts specifically may be restricted while the legal situation develops.
 Non-sports contracts are less affected in most of these states.

 If you are planning to hold significant positions or trade at institutional scale, the legal uncertainty is a genuine risk factor.
 A ruling against federal preemption could force platforms to license state-by-state, which would reduce market depth and potentially strand positions held by users in affected states.
 This is low-probability but high-impact.
 Size positions accordingly.

 If you are in a state where Kalshi has restricted access pending litigation, your options are limited.
-Polymarket US is invite-only and does not solve the state-regulation problem even once available.
+Polymarket US, now open to US signup after the May 2026 waitlist removal, does not solve the state-regulation problem, it operates under the same federal and state framework as Kalshi.
 Kalshi and Polymarket offshore are not legal options for US residents.
 Waiting for the Supreme Court question to resolve is, realistically, the plan.

 For context on how the UK handles the same underlying products through a completely different regulatory lens, see our guide to whether prediction markets are legal in the UK.
 For a comparison of the two main US platforms, see Polymarket vs Kalshi.